FiGS® is a unique non-contact inspection tool that completely transforms Cathodic Protection surveying for submerged marine structures.

 Offshore wind

-FiGS® reduces lifetime cost of operations & maintenance for offshore wind structures with precisely evaluated cathodic protection data (including coating damages and anodic efficiency) integrated within an integrity management system for a single, or multiple wind farms.
+FiGS® reduces lifetime cost of operations and maintenance for offshore wind structures with precisely evaluated cathodic protection data (including coating damages and anodic efficiency) integrated within an integrity management system for a single, or multiple wind farms.

 Cathodic protection modelling